znsio/specmatic-documentation/documentation/contract_tests.md

 So what prevents the developer from updating the contract to match the API tests, thus breaking downstream consumers?

 Well, the contract spec is typically stored in a central repository, which is managed and updated by multiple teams.
 So at the very least, developers are conscious of this, and will not change the contract without talking to all concerned.
-To eliminate concerns around integration breakage, make sure that all changes to the contract are back backward compatible, using the tools that Qontract has provided.
+To eliminate concerns around integration breakage, make sure that all changes to the contract are back backward compatible, using the tools that Specmatic has provided.

-### Why Use Qontract
+### Why Use Specmatic

 The same contract spec that is used for contract testing is also used by the API consumers for [service virtualisation](/documentation/service_virtualisation.html).
 Since the consumer sets expectations on its stubs that match the contract, and the provider API is built to adhere to the same contract, the integration between the consumer and provider stays intact.